Workers’ Compensation Claim Process And Employer Refusal

 If your employer refuses to cooperate with the workers’ compensation claim process, contact an attorney immediately.
 You have the right to take legal action and pursue the fair compensation you are owed.

 At Hinden & Breslavsky, our Los Angeles employer refusal lawyers can assist you with:

 - Compiling all pertinent evidence, including medical records

 - Taking depositions

 - Representing you at your workers’ compensation hearing

 Find Out How We Can Help In A Free Consultation

 It costs nothing upfront to work with our team.
 We offer our legal services on a contingency fee basis, meaning we are only paid if and when we recover compensation in your case, at which point our attorneys’ fees are paid via a pre-agreed upon portion of your total recovery.

-To learn more about how we can help you with your workers’ compensation claim, claim denial, or related issue, contact us at (323) 553-7560.
-Our team speaks English, Spanish, Russian, Hebrew, and Farsi.
+To learn more about how we can help you with your workers’ compensation claim, claim denial or related issue, contact us online or by phone at 323-472-4692.
+Our team speaks English, Spanish, Russian, Ukrainian, Hebrew and Farsi.